adioshun/gitPaper_3D_Object_Detection_Tracking/Tracking/2017-Multiple-Object-Tracking-A-Literature-Review.md

 - 3) We examine experiments of existing publications and summarize results on popular datasets to provide quantitative comparisons.
 We also point to some interesting discoveries by analyzing these results.
 - 4) We provide a discussion about issues of MOT research, as well as some interesting directions which could possibly become potential research effort in the future.

+## 1 INTRODUCTION

+Multiple Object Tracking (MOT), or Multiple Target Tracking (MTT), plays an important role in computer vision.
+The task of MOT is largely partitioned to locating multiple objects, maintaining their identities, and yielding their individual trajectories given an input video.
+Objects to track can be, for example, pedestrians on the street [1], [2],vehicles in the road [3], [4], sport players on the court [5], [6], [7], or groups of animals (birds [8], bats [9], ants [10],fish [11], [12], [13], cells [14], [15], etc.).
+Multiple “objects” could also be viewed as different parts of a single object[16].

+In this review, we mainly focus on the research on pedestrian tracking.
+The underlying reasons for this specification are threefold.
+First, compared to other common objects in our environment, pedestrians are typical nonrigid objects, which is an ideal example to study the MOT problem.
+Second, videos of pedestrians arise in a huge number of practical applications, which further results in great commercial potential.
+Third, according to all data collected for this review, at least 70% of current MOT research efforts are devoted to pedestrians